 Lui Hui's commentary is (partially) different.
-As has been pointed out by Karine Chemla [1997], Liu Hui, when commenting upon algorithms that stepwise transform the givens of a question, applies the language which the Book of Changes (Yijing) uses for describing real-world transformations.
-We find something similar in the commentaries in one of the 12th-century Latin versions of the Elements, and in that case the obvious reason is that those who made it and those for whom it was made were steeped in the whole of philosophy and not professionally specializing in mathematics.
-We know nothing about the life of Liu Hui, but we may legitimately expect something similar - indeed, those Chinese high officials who were responsible for taxation, manpower planning, public works, etc. - that is, those who were studying the Nine Chapters - were all literary scholars: that was the only way to become an official.
+As has been pointed out by Karine Chemla (1997), Liu Hui, when commenting upon algorithms that stepwise transform the givens of a question, applies the language which the Book of Changes (Yijing) uses for describing real-world transformations.
+We find something similar in the commentaries in one of the twelfth-century Latin versions of the Elements, and in that case the obvious reason is that those who made it and those for whom it was made were steeped in the whole of philosophy and not professionally specializing in mathematics.
+We know nothing about the life of Liu Hui, but we may legitimately expect something similar.
+Indeed, those Chinese high officials who were responsible for taxation, manpower planning, public works, etc. - that is, those who were studying the Nine Chapters - were all literary scholars: that was the only way to become an official.

-Let us now turn to classical Greece, where mathematical argument - probably for the first time in history - emancipated itself from its subservience to teaching, and somehow became a distinctive characteristic of the $\mu\alpha\theta\eta\mu\alpha\tau\alpha$, paradoxically "the matters to be taught" par excellence.
+Let us now turn to classical Greece, where mathematical argument - probably for the first time in history - emancipated itself from its subservience to teaching, and somehow became a distinctive characteristic of the μαθηματα, paradoxically 'the matters to be taught' par excellence.

-Some 250 years after his times, Thales of Miletos was supposed to have introduced the "theory" ($\theta\epsilon\omega\rho\iota\alpha$) of geometry to Greece from Egypt, and for instance to have proved that at circle is bisected by a diameter.
-The historical truth in the claim is uncertain at best, but it calls for two observations.
-Firstly, what is attributed to Thales is proof, not discovery.
-Secondly, his geometry is supposed to be theory, something to be contemplated, not something to be used professionally.
+Some 250 years after his times, Thales of Miletos was supposed to have introduced the 'theory' (θεωρια) of geometry to Greece from Egypt and, for instance, to have proved that a circle is bisected by a diameter.
+16 The historical truth in the claim is uncertain at best, but it calls for two observations.
+First, what is attributed to Thales is proof, not discovery.
+Second, his geometry is supposed to be theory, something to be contemplated, not something to be used professionally.
 This is the image Greek philosophers had of the emergence of geometry around 300 BCE, but it also agrees with the general emergence of Greek philosophy in the sixth and fifth century with its questions for causes and for the nature of things.
-Sixth- and fifth-century natural philosophy, however, was very different from that of Aristotle; already by analogy (but not only for that reason) we should not expect the "theory" and "proofs" of early geometry to be too similar to what we know from the century of Euclid and Archimedes.
+Sixth- and fifth-century natural philosophy, however, was very different from that of Aristotle; already by analogy (but not only for that reason) we should not expect the 'theory' and 'proofs' of early geometry to be too similar to what we know from the century of Euclid and Archimedes.